Independent Contractor Lawyer

 It turns out, many workers today are classified by themselves or by their employer as an “independent contractor”.
 However, in most cases, the classification is wrong, and the worker is actually an employee – and entitled to the same rights and benefits employees are (with the same tax consequences, unfortunately).
 For example, this means that if they are let go, they can demand or sue for reasonable notice (i.e. termination pay).

-Workers benefit from being classified as an independent contractor by paying less pay roll taxes and being able to deduct expenses.
+Workers benefit from being classified as an independent contractor by paying fewer payroll taxes and being able to deduct expenses.
 At the same time, employers benefit from classifying their workers as independent contractors by not having to pay for employee payroll taxes, vacation pay, holiday pay, overtime, minimum wage and termination pay or severance.
 This is a much bigger advantage for employers, usually.

 - the employer exerts little control over the worker;